Aim of this page

-The Update Service is a new subscription service that lets you keep your DBS certificate up-to-date so you can take it with you when you move jobs or roles.
+The update service is a subscription service that lets you keep your DBS certificate up-to-date so you can take it with you when you move jobs or roles.
 The employer can then carry out free, online, instant checks to see if any new information has come to light since the certificate’s issue – this is called a ‘status check’.

-To coincide with launching the Update Service, the DBS will now only issue certificates to you; they’ll no longer send a copy to the Registered Body.
-This change is being referred to as ‘One Certificate’.
-Employers will now need to ask you for sight of your DBS Certificate.
+To coincide with launching the update service in 2013, the DBS changed to only issuing one certificate, usually to the applicant.
+They no longer send a copy to the registered body.
+This change is being referred to “one certificate”.
+Employers will now need to ask you to see your DBS check.

 The DBS update service lets you keep your DBS certificates up to date online and allows employers to check online to see whether there are any changes to the certificate that you have shown them.
 The service costs £13 (free for volunteers).
 This means you will be able to take your DBS certificate with you from role to role, within the same workforce, where the same type and level of check is required.

-An employer doesn’t have to join the Update Service, or pay a fee, to check a DBS Certificate.
-You will be able to check who has carried out a Status check on you.
+An employer doesn’t have to join the update service, or pay a fee, to check a DBS of someone who’s check is part of the update service.
+You will be able to check who has carried out a status check on you.

 - Have your consent either verbally or in writing

 - See the original disclosure to check it is the same type and level as they are legally entitled to, make sure that the right checks have been carried out and see what, if any, information was disclosed about you

 - Check your name on the DBS check matches this identity.